Cauldron

 eating or drinking the contents mixed in a cauldron.
 Similar stories can be

 found using a chalice, a bowl or a horn.
+The most

 commonly known stories of the cauldron can be found in Celtic mythology.
 In